lorenzo-stoakes/review-scripts/README.md

 # review-scripts

+**WARNING:** This is very early days, I am using these on a daily basis, and also bugfixing as I go, so this isn't guaranteed to work on your system or not have weird bugs.
+Note that `review-start-*` will insert tags to track bases of review series in the kernel git tree

 A series of scripts to help reviewing of kernel patch series.
 These are essentially light wrappers around other tooling to make review faster.